Mani Xenier Bunnag: Public welfare

-Khunying Mani and Major General Dr. Pacha Siriworasarn donated funds to build a four-story ENT (ear, nose, and throat) patient building with modern operating rooms, and presented it to Phramongkutklao Hospital.
+Khunying Mani and Major General Dr. Pacha Sirivarasan donated funds to build a four-story ENT (ear, nose, and throat) patient building with modern operating rooms, and presented it to Phramongkutklao Hospital.
 They requested royal permission to name the building "Sakdidej Building."
 In 1971, Her Majesty Queen Rambhai Barni graciously presided over the opening ceremony of the building.
 Later, they donated funds to build Phra Pok Klao Hospital in Chanthaburi Province and donated one million baht to the Royal Thai Army Medical Department to establish the "Sakdidej" Foundation to procure medical equipment and maintain the building.
 The foundation was established at Wat Ratchabophit, with the proceeds donated annually to monks as a royal merit to His Majesty King Prajadhipok.

 Khunying Mani also assisted in social welfare work with various women's associations and served as a board member for several associations.
 She also helped raise funds to construct a building for the Foundation for Higher Education Women, which is still used as an office building for the Foundation and the Association of Higher Education Women of Thailand.